petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/using-workflow-with-faqs.md

 1. Enter the name _FAQs_ and click _Save_.

-1. Go back to the root folder, and check the box for _Clarity Site FAQs_.
+1. Go back to the root folder and check the box for _Clarity Site FAQs_.

 1. Click _Move_ (![Move](../../images/icon-move-folder.png)), then _Select_.